chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 So for making the chocolatey simple server work again you need to disable inheritance for these modules in order to remove them from the chocolatey Simple Server site.

-*Before making changes to your ISS configuration, read all steps carefully and make sure that you have a backup*
+*Before making changes to your IIS configuration, read all steps carefully and make sure that you have a backup*

 You can do this either by powershell:
 ``` powershell